 The city of El Nido is located on Palawan island in the very west part of the Philippines and it differs in its nature and the landscape from the rest of the country.
-The only two ways to reach the city would be either by bus/car from Porto Princessa or by taking a boat ride from the Batangas to Coron and then another one from Coron to El Nido.
+The easiest way to reach the city is by plane, landing at the super small El Nido airport.
+Other that that you can either reach it by bus/car from Porto Princessa or by taking a boat ride from the Batangas to Coron and then another one from Coron to El Nido.

 Top things to do in El Nido, The Philippines

 Follow this guide and make the best of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in El Nido.

 Book your island tour early in the morning

 Actually, booking a tour should be done a day in advance, but even early in the morning could work out as well.
 The archipelago, known for its stunning beaches and impressive cliffs, can be explored by taking one of the 4 island tours every travel agency in the city has on their list.
 All of them are exciting, but if you can choose – pick one with the Secret Lagoon.
 The tour includes lunch at the beach.